10Kft/10kft-api/CONTRIBUTING.md

 Contributors do not have access to push directly to the `master` branch, so all code changes will be made through approved pull requests.

 ## Publishing
-If you would like to publish changes to the documentation files once your pull request has been approved, see [Publishing](PUBLISHING.md).
+If you would like to publish changes to the documentation files once your pull request has been approved, see [Publishing](#PUBLISHING).

 ## License

---> CHANGETHIS: UPDATE THIS SECTION AS NEEDED OR DELETE Copyright 2015 Smartsheet, Inc.
+Copyright 2015-2021 Smartsheet, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance